MicrosoftDocs/power-automate-docs/articles/desktop-flows/desktop-flow-connections.md

 To use connection with sign-in, you need to meet the following prerequisites:

-- Microsoft Entra users must be in the same tenant as the selected environment in Power Automate portal.
+- Microsoft Entra users must be in the same tenant as the selected environment in the Power Automate portal.
 - The target (machine / group) should be Microsoft Entra ID or AD joined.
 If there's a Microsoft Entra ID joined target, the machine or group must be synchronized with Microsoft Entra ID.
-- The Microsoft Entra user account must be granted right to open a Windows session on the target machines (interactive sign in).
+- The Microsoft Entra user account must be granted permission to open a Windows session on the target machines (interactive sign in).
 At runtime, there should a Windows interaction session matching the connection user in order to process the run (as it's today for existing connections).
 - The tenant of the target Microsoft Entra account is configured to use modern authentication [Authentication with Microsoft Entra ID - Microsoft Azure Well-Architected Framework](/azure/well-architected/).

 > [!NOTE]
 > Connect with sign-in for attended runs is available in most of the Power Platform regions.
-> For GCCH, DOD, and China regions, the feature requires the December version of Power Automate for desktop app.
+> For GCCH, DOD, and China regions, the feature requires the December version of the Power Automate for desktop app.
 > Currently, GCC isn't supported.

 ### Set up the connection with sign-in

+To set up a connection with sign-in:

-- Select **Connect with Sign-in** in the Connect dropdown.
+1. Select **Connect with Sign-in** in the **Connect** dropdown.
-- Select the target (machine or machine group).
+1. Select the target (machine or machine group).
-- Select **Sign in**.
+1. Select **Sign in**.
-- Pick or provide an **Microsoft Entra account** in the sign in pop-up.
+1. Pick or provide an **Microsoft Entra account** in the sign in pop-up.

-- The desktop flow connect is automatically created.
+The desktop flow connect is automatically created.

 ### How it works

 - An access / refresh token is created during the Microsoft Entra authentication.
 - The token scope is limited to executing a desktop flow.
-- The Power Platform services manage the refreshment of those tokens.
+- The Power Platform services manage the refresh of those tokens.

 ### Limitations

-- Connect with sign-in (preview) works **only for attended runs**.
+- Connect with sign-in (preview) works only for attended runs.
 Running unattended with this connection fails.
 - Queue time duration is limited to one hour.

 > [!IMPORTANT]